 *It's important to note that while we can target demographic data on the back-end, any information you’d like in your final output will need to be asked in-survey.

 The examples above illustrate the difference between survey audiences that we can directly target by their reported demographic data alone versus those more specific audiences that require an in-survey qualifying question.
 More nuanced audiences, like those illustrated in Example 2 above, are more challenging to reach consistently.
 If we don’t have historic data on highly specific audiences, your fielding expert will run a combination incidence test and soft launch to determine the depths of our reach.

 Are you thinking globally for your next survey project?
-While the majority of our market research is conducted in the United States, we can assist with international studies in 100+ countries by leveraging our integrated partner panels.
+While the majority of our market research is conducted in the United States, we can assist with international studies in 100+ countries.

 Now that you know more about how we find our survey respondents, let’s discuss the steps Centiment takes to secure the data that you need the most.